Why should someone get hearing aids?

 Find out more about hearing aids

 Remember that our hearcare professionals are always happy to help.
 If you need advice, just ask.
 They may be able to adjust your hearing aids to give you better results.
 For more information about hearing aid options, head over to our hearing aid learning resource.
-You can also book an appointment here with your local Specsavers audiologist, who will be able to take you through the steps further.
+You can also book an appointment with your local Specsavers audiologist, who will be able to take you through the steps further.